borntofrappe/game-development/06 Angry Birds/Angry Birds 10/README.md

 end
 ```

-The code checks the labels by having a table describe a specific label with a boolean.
+The code checks the labels by having a table describe a specific user data with a boolean.

 ```lua
 local userData = {}